zeruhur/loner/en/wip/arabian_nights_adventures.md

 The world of *Arabian Nights Adventures* is not bound by a strict historical timeline.
 Instead, it draws inspiration from a rich mosaic of legends, cultural memories, and literary traditions that span centuries and empires.
 Use these broad timeframes to guide the flavor and tone of your stories — or blend them freely to create something entirely your own.

-#### **Mythic Antiquity**
-A time before time, when spirits walked openly and ancient deities still received offerings beneath the stars.
+- **Mythic Antiquity:** A time before time, when spirits walked openly and ancient deities still received offerings beneath the stars.
 The world is shaped by heroic epics, desert myths, and whispered tales passed from campfire to caravan.
 Magic is raw and wild, cities are few and far between, and the stories feel like dreams on the edge of memory.

-#### **Golden Age of Knowledge**
-Inspired by the heights of intellectual and artistic achievement across the Islamic world, this is an age of libraries, observatories, and wonder.
+- **Golden Age of Knowledge:** Inspired by the heights of intellectual and artistic achievement across the Islamic world, this is an age of libraries, observatories, and wonder.
 Cities like Baghdad and Samarkand shine as beacons of learning.
 Scholars debate the nature of the stars, poets compose verses that move the heart, and magical sciences flourish in secret chambers.

-#### **Dynasties and Intrigue**
-The world is ruled by powerful sultans, cunning viziers, and secretive guilds.
+- **Dynasties and Intrigue:** The world is ruled by powerful sultans, cunning viziers, and secretive guilds.
 Palaces teem with politics and plots.
 Trade routes weave gold and silk through deserts and over seas.
 This is an age of human drama — of betrayals, forbidden love, power struggles, and the constant shadow of magic.

-#### **Age of Voyages**
-Adventurers cross distant lands and uncharted waters.
+- **Age of Voyages:** Adventurers cross distant lands and uncharted waters.
 Merchant fleets sail toward unknown shores.
 Strange islands drift on the horizon, and old maps whisper of lost cities and buried treasures.
 This is an age of exploration, where every journey is a leap into the unknown — and every discovery comes with a price.

 ## Characters